Valeri Nichushkin Game Preview: Avalanche vs. Ducks

 Nichushkin Stats vs. the Ducks

-- On defense, the Ducks are conceding 81 total goals (3.5 per game) which ranks 27th in the league.
+- The Ducks are 25th in goals allowed, conceding 84 total goals (3.5 per game) in the league.

 - The team's goal differential (-18) ranks 29th in the NHL.